 Not required for a smaller reporting company.
-However, as of the date of this Quarterly Report, other than as set forth below, there have been no material changes with respect to those risk factors previously disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 22, 2023.
+However, as of the date of this Quarterly Report, other than as set forth below, there have been no material changes with respect to those risk factors previously disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 22, 2023 and the Company's Quarterly Report on Form 10-Q filed with the SEC on May 12, 2023.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risks could arise that may also affect our business or ability to consummate an initial business combination.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC.